EasifyDev/easify-wc-plugin-v4.x/readme.txt

-=== Easify WooCommerce Connector ===
+=== Easify V4.x WooCommerce Connector ===
 Contributors: easify
 Donate link: http://www.easify.co.uk/
-Tags: easify, easu, epos, business management, epos software, stock control software, accounting software, invoicing software, small business software, ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, store, sales, sell, shop, shopping, cart, checkout, reports, inventory, stock, reports, api, soap, web service, synchronise, connector
+Tags: easify, epos, epos software, stock control software, accounting software, invoicing software, small business software, ecommerce, e-commerce, woothemes, wordpress ecommerce, woocommerce, shopping cart
 Requires at least: 4.0
 Tested up to: 4.7
 Stable tag: 1.4
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connects Easify Business Management, EPOS (Electronic Point of Sale), stock control and invoicing software to WooCommerce.
+Connects Easify V4.x Small Business Software to your WooCommerce online shop, allowing you to synchronise stock levels between your physical shop and your online shop.

 == Description ==

-Gives Easify users the ability to control parts of their WooCommerce enabled WordPress website via Easify.

-WooCommerce orders are automatically raised in Easify ready for processing.

-Synchronising your product database and stock levels across Easify and WooCommerce.
+This plugin connects your Easify V4.x Small Business software with your WooCommerce online shop.

+Orders that are placed via your WooCommerce enabled website will be automatically sent to your Easify Server.

+Products that you add to your Easify Server will be automatically uploaded to your WooCommerce enabled website.

+As you sell products in your traditional shop, your stock levels will be automatically synchronised with your WooCommerce online shop.

 == Installation ==